 There is a quick link from the applications list in the 'Application management' screen ('Waiting to link to centre'), so you can easily see who is waiting to link.
-We recommend you create and name a group 'Former students' to easily identify them from your current students - see the adviser portal user guide for how to do this.
+We recommend you create and name a group 'Former students' to easily identify them from your current students - see our adviser portal guidance for how to do this.